hoffa/piv/README.md

 Fast ANSI terminal image viewer.

-Only supports the 8 standard ANSI colors.
-No 24-bit colors, no Unicode tricks.
+Supports PNG, GIF, JPEG and WEBP formats.
+Displays using the 8 standard ANSI colors.
+No 24-bit colors or Unicode tricks.

 ## Installation